-Don’t be ashamed of yourselves.
+There’s nothing to be ashamed of.
 It’s not your fault.
 It just happened.
 It’s okay that you’re frustrated and overwhelmed, but things will get better in time.
 Be patient.
 Don’t push the autistic person too hard.
 That person is still there for you no matter what.
 Don’t give up!
 Quitting is not an option.
 Don’t worry what other people think.
 Find some support from people who understand your situation.
-To hell with the ignorant ones!
+To heck with the bigots!
 Build a community of people you can get advice and support from.

 You don’t always have to rely on just specialists and professionals, but on other parents of kids with autism, and adults on the autism spectrum as well.
 Jason Katims, the executive producer of NBC’s “Parenthood,” and the father of a son with autism, once said he thought that finding that community was the first thing any parent should do after their child is diagnosed.
 A network of new friends might recommend a therapist or a social skills group or a place for a haircut.
 More importantly, they’re on the same boat as you are.
 Whatever you’re going through or struggling with or celebrating, many of them have been there and they can relate.
 A little empathy can help a lot on a difficult day.
 People with autism want your unconditional love.